TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 2/Philippians 2.7.md

 ---

-but emptied himself, taking the form of a servant, being made in the likeness of men;
+but emptied himself, taking the form of a servant, being made in the likeness of men.